-So when Hillary exhorts her followers to “help me break that last glass ceiling” she is speaking to something very deep-set and very powerful within this cohort of Democratic women.
-When Hillary talks about “breaking down barriers” (ass she did in her Super Tuesday victory speech), she is speaking to those ardent supporters who have been breaking down barriers their entire lives.
+So when Hillary exhorts her followers to “help me break that last glass ceiling” she is speaking to something very deep-seated and powerful within this cohort of Democratic women.
+When Hillary talks about “breaking down barriers” (as she did in her Super Tuesday victory speech), she is speaking to those ardent supporters who have been trying to break down barriers their entire professional lives.

 When Hillary did concede, however, she gave a very definitive and pointed shout out to those who had watched her blaze a trail through what they perceived as a misogynistic, rigged system.
 She spoke in the plural and rallied her sisters thusly: